 One day after class we were just sitting around, talking.
 Frank, Shidoshi, starts telling us about an offer from Hollywood to do a movie about his experiences in the Far East, something about some new actor.
 I recall saying "That's great Frank".
 I totally forgot about that conversation, until several years later at a Friday night dinner in Israel.

-Some boys had noticed my somewhat disfigured hand and figured I must be some karate master, they arranged for the family to invite me for dinner.
+Some boys had noticed my somewhat disfigured hand and fingers, and figured I must be some karate master, they arranged for the family to invite me for dinner.
 During dinner one of them asks about my hands.
 I tell them I train in karate.
-The calluses came from doing push ups on wood at the Kyokushin Oyama dojo in New York.
+The calluses came from doing push-ups on wood at the Kyokushin Oyama dojo in New York.
 "Aha!
 I knew he was a karate expert" one of the boys said.
 They asked whom I had trained with and I mentioned "Frank Dux".

-The boys became very excited, "You trained with Frank Dux!"
+The boys became very excited, "You trained with Frank Dux!?

 I said, "Come on, how could you have heard of him?
 You're not from the Valley!"
 They said "from the movie, the greatest martial arts movie of all time, "Blood Sport" ."